Many dog owners ask, 'Do dogs sweat ?' They wonder, especially after vigorous play sessions. Their canine companions are often panting then.

-How do dogs sweat?
+How dogs sweat?
+Do dogs have sweat glands?

 Unlike humans, dogs do not sweat through their skin pores.
 Instead, they rely on other mechanisms to cool their bodies.
-Dogs release heat through panting and breathing.
+Canines release heat through panting and breathing.
 When they pant, they inhale cooler air and exhale hot air, which helps reduce their body temperature.

 Also Read: Understanding the Different Types of Dog Panting